Correcting the White and Black Point

 - Click on White/Black Correction

-- When changing the Lightness (L* value) and using the Method Relative Colorimetric typically the darkest colors of your measurement files will be affected, too.
-If you want the black point and the darkest colors to not be affected, use the Method ISO 13655.
-Both methods, relative colorimetric and ISO 13655, apply calculations with colorimetric data.
-Only the ColorLogic Default, which is the default setting, will use the full spectral data and a spectral model for the calculation.
+The sliders allow for small changes.
+More precise numbers can be entered in the dialog box.
+The sliders are reset afterwards. - If the lightness (L* value) is changed while using the Relative colorimetric method, the darkest colors of the measurement files are usually affected as well.
+If the black point and the darkest colors are not to be changed, the ISO 13655 method should be used.
+Both methods, Relative colorimetric and ISO 13655, apply calculations with colorimetric data.
+Only the ColorLogic Default method uses the full spectral data and a spectral model for the calculation.

 Procedure for Black Correction: